skarabocu/Time-Collapse-Game/README.md

 # Time-Collapse-Game
-First JavaScript game called Time Collapse
+First JavaScript game called Time Collapse, which then turned into a mobile application via Ionic Framework